cecilegaudron/coded-cream/README.md

 First of all, I would like to be able to offer several selections of flavors and toppings.
 That the customer can order two or three flavors of ice cream and up to two toppings.

 - __Discount condition__
 I would like to offer a discount depending on whether the customer is a member of the loyalty program.
-If they are, a 15% discount will apply.
+If the customer is, a 15% discount will apply.
 If not, the customer has to fill in his email address in order to be subscribed to the newsletter and registered to the loyalty program.

 - __Call data from Excel Document__
-I would like, and this is the feature I am most interested in, to enter the values of the perfume choices, toppings and prices in an excel document.
-That way, if the fragrances change or the prices fluctuate, the store staff can update this information directly, without my help and without having to "enter the code".
+I would like, and this is the feature I am most interested in, to enter the values of the flavor choices, toppings and prices in an excel document.
+That way, if the flavors change or the prices fluctuate, the store staff can update this information directly, without my help and without having to "tweak the code".
 This could give them real autonomy.

 - __Sava data order to Excel Document__
-Moreover, I would like to record the values of the order (the name of the chosen perfumes, the number of toppings, the choice of the booklet, the email address, the price to pay...) in the same excel document filled previously, but in another sheet.
+Moreover, I would like to record the values of the order (the name of the chosen flavors, the number of toppings, the email address, the price to pay...) in the same excel document filled previously, but in another sheet.
 This will allow the store manager or the sales manager to make statistics, studies on the details of the store sales.

 - __Design__
-Finally, I am a visual person, I would like to propose a more graphic interface.
+Finally, as I am a visual person, I would like to propose a graphic interface.

 This is the first flowchart I had in mind :
 ![FIRST-FLOWCHART](/assets/images/flowchart-first.jpg)